IzzySoft/phpDiveLog/install/subsurface/README.md

 final step, you copy into your diver's PDL `data/` directory.

+### Dive Profiles
+Subvert also generates the dive profile `*.csv` files from your Subversion XML.
+Keep in mind that Subversion also creates a „dummy profile“ if you manually add a dive and don't have profile data collected with any dive computer (or by other means).
+You probably don't want to copy such dummies to your PDL dive log.
+They are easy to spot, though, usually being smaller than 200 bytes while a „real profile“ rarely is smaller than 2 kbytes (unless it was a very short dive).
+So it's up to you which profiles you „copy over”.

 ### Syntax
 Just call `./subvert.php` without any parameters, and it will tell you it